LesleyLai/blog/contents/blog/cpp_lambda/en.md

 }
 ```

-Inside the function `abssort`, we passed a instance of a lambda expression into `std::sort` as a comparator.
+Inside the function `abssort`, we passed an instance of a lambda expression into `std::sort` as a comparator.
 We can write a normal function to achieve the same purpose:

 ```cpp
 #include <algorithm>